iris-hep/iris-hep.github.io/pages/fellows/2023/Samcoodess.md

 focus-area: as
 project_title: REANA workflow for Dark Matter Searches
 project_goal: >
-  [REANA](https://reana.io/) is a platform for reproducible data analysis workflows that can be run at scale.
+  <a href="https://reana.io/">REANA</a> is a platform for reproducible data analysis workflows
+  that can be run at scale.
 REANA has been used extensively for running containerized workflows of LHC experiments, like ATLAS, and for reinterpretation of published analyses.
 This project would aim to implement a REANA workflow for a galaxy